lxylxy123456/uberxmhf/bug_065/README.md

 support monitor trap, so AMD still needs `#DB`.
 So we do not change related function names.

-Possible clues about AMD's support on monitor trap
+Possible clues about AMD's support status on monitor trap
 * <https://lore.kernel.org/all/20220128005208.4008533-23-seanjc@google.com/>:
   `/* SVM has no hyperversior debug trap (VMX's Monitor Trap Flag). */`
 * See also: <https://stackoverflow.com/q/36480612>